ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 g y
 ```
 Writing `x >>= f` is very close to what is found in functionally tainted
-programming languages, which have methods and receivers such as Kotlin, Scala,
+programming languages which have methods and receivers such as Kotlin, Scala,
-Go, Rust, Swift or even modern Java, where it would be looking like:
+Go, Rust, Swift or even modern Java, where it would look like:
 `x.bind(f)`.

 Here is the same code as presented at the end of the previous section, rewritten